The Jackbox Party Pack: The Jackbox Party Pack 8 (2021)

 Job Job is for 3–10 players and is a job interview question game.
 At the beginning of each round, players answer a number of icebreaker questions in any way they want.
 Afterwards, all of the responses are shuffled between players where the goal is to answer job interview questions using only words from the icebreaker responses and the question itself.
 The interview question and the two provided responses are then pitted up and players and the audience vote on their favorite answer.
 Points are gained via a percentage of votes between the two players, and bonus points are awarded to players whose words were used in a winning answer or if their winning response contains words from three different players.
 In the final round, instead of interview questions, players create short responses about themselves by answering the same two statements.
 The player with the most points at the end wins.

 The Poll Mine is for 2–10 players.
 Players are split into two teams of adventurers trapped in a cave by an evil witch.
 To escape, all players answer an opinion-based poll of eight options in order of preference.
 Afterwards, each team takes turns opening one from a set of doors, each marked by an answer from the poll.
 The first round has the teams find the top three most popular answers, while the second has them find the 2nd, 3rd and 4th most popular answers.
-Each correct answer earns a team a torch, but an incorrect answer causes them to lose a torch.
+Each correct answer earns a team a torch, while incorrect answers causes them to lose one.
 During the final round, the players must open doors from least to most popular.
 During this round, no torches are gained, but existing torches are still lost from picking an incorrect door.
-When a team loses their last torch, the other team must pick the correct door to eliminate them and win the game.
-When everyone correctly opens all doors, the team with the most torches remaining wins.
-However, if both teams lose all of their torches, it is "game over" for everyone.
+When a team loses their last torch, the other team must pick the correct door to win the game.
+If all doors are correctly opened, the team with the most torches remaining wins.
 The game also has a streamer mode where one team consist of the players and the other consisting of the audience who pick a door by majority vote.